bkassel2/ece445-group24/skirkey2/Journal Entries.md

 The team once again met with Professor Kwiat with the aim of discussing the budget-quality balance of the project, and to what extent the physics depatment may be able to subsidize the project in order to produce a higher quality product.
 All the while keeping in mind the end goal of holding a public educational display in Loomis Laboratory.

 # 9-14-2021 - Meeting with TA
-Had a meeting with our TA and got feedback on our Design Document.
-We needed to fix the Block Diagram that Ian created since it did not include which lines where what and the fixed the coloring for data and eletric lines.
+Met with our TA and she gave us feedback on our project proposal.
+I modified our block diagram in accordance with her suggestions.

-# 9-15-2021 - Finsihed the project proposal for the class
+# 9-15-2021 - Finished Project Proposal
-Our group met up at 6 and finished working on the project propsal that was being submitted for the class.
-I worked on filling out the problem and solution slide in addition to creating some visual aids for the proposal.
-I also helped fill out the decribtion for the subsustems and block diagram.
+We all met in a voice chat and finished our project proposal.
+I worked mostly on the details of the subsystem overview which described the block diagram that I also created.

-# 9-23-2021 - 9-30-2021 - Worked on the design document
+# 9-23-2021 - 9-30-2021 - Design Document Progress
-Worked on the design documents.
-After going to the decoument check on 9/24 we modified some of our requirement and verficaitions.
-In addition we where looking for all the parts we planned on using.
-Planed on using a microcontroller to process 2 VGA outputs and control the LED and touch capactiors.
-Looked up ways a microcontroller can process some VGA output.
-Found some sources such as http://tinyvga.com/ , https://blog.thomaspoulet.fr/bit-banged-vga/.
-Looked into getting a knob so our device can have some physcial speed control.
-Evan one of the TAs in the course notified us that driving VGA from a microcontroller might be outside the scope of this course in an email.
+We all worked on our design document in a voice chat.
+We modified our document in accordance with the advice given during our DDC.
+We also looked for some parts for our PCB and researched some ways of controlling a VGA display from a microcontroller.
+One TA informed us via email that VGA from a microcontroller was likely outside of the scope of the class.

-# 10-3-2021 - Meeting with a TA about our microcontroller
+# 10-3-2021 - TA Meeting on Microcontrollers
-Had a video meeting with Evan who mentioned some limiations for the touch capcactiros not working after 4 feet of wires and the fact that we should not drive VGA displays with a microcontroller.
-We talked about alternatives for the display output and the concerns with the touch capcactiros did not affect out intended use case.
-Some alternatives included using multiple microcontrollers one to process logic and two more for each monitor.
-We also started talking about using a raspberry pi to drive the displays while processing everything else on the microcontroller.
-Evan also mentioned that we should probably use ps2 keyboards since their protocal are easier to use.
+We all met with Evan in a video conference during which he informed us that our options for operating VGA displays were either to use multiple microcontrollers where a single microcontroller was dedicated to each display, and a separate microcontroller for the rest of our project, or to use a Raspberry Pi to drive the displays and a single microcontroller for the rest of our project.
+He also told us that it may be easier to opt for the use of PS/2 keyboards as opposed to USB ones, and that we may struggle to get capacitive touch sensors work at transmission distances over four feet.

-# 10-5-2021 - Design document flow chart
+# 10-5-2021 - Design Document Review
-I created a flow chart to add to our design document for how the software would run.
-PICTURE
-We had the design document review with the professor and some of the TAs.
-We talked to the professor and where allowed to use the raspberry pi to output our display for this project.
+We all attended our design document review and talked with TAs and Professors about the use of a Raspberry Pi for the display aspect of our project, which they informed us would be a reasonable design choice.

-# 10-6-2021 - 10-11-2021 - Finding parts and working on the PCB
+# 10-6-2021 - 10-11-2021 - PCB Design and Parts Search
-Found a new microcontroller since we are moving to outputting the display on the raspi.
-We looked for one that could transmit data to the raspi and process 2 LEDs, two ps2 keyboards, and the capacitive touch breakoutboards which needed a spi and sda pin on the microcontroller.
-We also started working on the PCB to try and get it in for the first round of PCBs.
-Ended up not creating the design in time for that.
+I worked on completing the PCB design and decided on the microcontroller which we will use, the ATMega328P-PU because of its in-depth documentation, and ability to interface with the Arduino IDE.
+I was not able to finish the PCB design in time for the first round of orders.

 # 10-13-2021 - Finished PCB
-Ian finished the first draft of our PCB and check it with a TA.
-He also ordered it.
+I met with a TA and he gave me some advice for the PCB design and approved of it after some small modifications.
+I then ordered the PCB through PCBWay with an estimated delivery time of five days.

-# 10-15-2021 - Ordered parts
+# 10-15-2021 - Ordered Parts
-We ordered all of our parts that we decided on and messaged our sponsered professor to order the LEDs, raspberry pi and power supply.
+We filled out order forms for all of our parts including the microcontroller, capacitive touch boards, PS/2 sockets, knob, and copper tape, and also emailed our sponsor a list of some parts to order from Amazon such as a power supply, a Raspberry Pi starter kit, and some high-density LED strips.

-# 10-20-2021 - Getting all the parts
+# 10-20-2021 - Getting all the Parts
-I went to professor Kwiat office and grabbed all the parts that came in from Amazon.
-Additionally the Ian recieved the PCBs and the other parts that we have ordered has arrived in the business office.
+Andrew picked up the parts from our sponsor, I received the PCBs, and we got notice that our parts arrived to the business office.

-# 10-23-2021 - Ordering other parts
+# 10-23-2021 - Ordering More Parts
-Relized we forgot to order some of the resistors and other small parts for the PCB and placed the order.
+We noticed that we needed some additional surface mount components for the PCB such as resistors and capacitors, and filled out order forms for them.

-# 10-27-2021 - Resubmitted design document
+# 10-27-2021 - Design Document Resubmission
-We modified our block diagram and tolerance analysis of the previous one since we decided to use a microcontroller to process the video output instead of the original microcontroller idea.
-For the tolerance analysis I added some analysis on how the copper wire would affect the capacitive touch breakout board.
-The final result was in line with what Evan mention where the wires stopped being reliable after 3 feet.
+I modified the block diagram to reflect our new design plan which included the Raspberry Pi to drive the LED displays, and UART communication from the microcontroller to the Raspberry Pi.
+Andrew added a section to the tolerance analysis outlining the effects of transmission distance on the accuracy of capacitive touch sensors.

 # 10-28-2021 - First Day in the Lab
 Picked up parts from the business office and began initial work on the project build.
 I began soldering the microcontroller onto the PCB while Andrew and Ben loaded the OS onto the Raspberry Pi and began testing out the LED strips with their provided integrated controller modules.
 Also burned out one of our LED strips.